Face

 • Deep Plane Facelift: Works beneath the SMAS, releasing deeper attachments to allow for more extensive repositioning.

-Scope of the Lift
+Structural focus area of the Lift

 • Deep Plane Facelift: Extends to the mid-face, addressing cheek shape and nasolabial folds.